WICG/sparrow/README.md

 ## Motivation

-PARROW keeps TURTLEDOVE objectives, i.e:
+SPARROW keeps TURTLEDOVE objectives, i.e:

 * People who like ads that remind them of sites they're interested in can choose to keep seeing those sorts of ads.
 * People who don't like these types of ads can choose to avoid seeing them.